 "I don't know if it is a good idea.
 I'm committed to someone.
 Have you ever been committed to someone?"

 "I just go day by day but I want to see you again."

 "Can you make a commitment if I see you again?"

-"I will always remember our hike on the tracks and the train as it passed while we held hands.
+"I’ll always remember our hike on the tracks, the train as it passed while we held hands.
 I cherish your kiss.
 You have your commitment, I mine.
 Please don't call again.
 Let me be."